AmmarMKamel/order-summary-component/README.md

 ## Overview

 - This is a simple HTML and CSS Project.
-- It is a card that shows a summary of an order.
+- It is a card that shows the details of an order.

 ## Screenshot